PowerShellEmpire/PowerTools/README.md

     Invoke-HostEnum                 -   run all available enumeration checks on a single host Invoke-EnumerateLocalAdmins     -   enumerates members of the local Administrators groups across all machines in the domain
+    Invoke-FindUserTrustGroups      -   enumerates users who are in groups outside of their principal domain